sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 # Task 2.3 Variables and Types (Data Types)

-In programming, a variable is a storage location paired with associated symbolic name.
-Each of variable holds value that either static or varies over time when program runs.
+In programming, a variable is a storage location paired with an associated symbolic name.
+Each of the variables holds a value that either static or varies over time when the program runs.

-The value stored in this variable can have different types. e.g. numerical value, a "string" value, boolean,or an list that holds multiple value in one variable.
+The value stored in this variable can have different types. e.g. numerical value, a "string" value, boolean, or a list that holds multiple values in one variable.

 Let's look at the two simple example code below for numerical value and string value!